The Return: Wootton Bassett

 The banners of regiments are lowered,

 Then a muffled sobbing rends

-The air - and we're torn by its softness,
+the air - and we're torn by its grace,

 had a zest for life that took them